Home

 Skyline Gondola and Luge

-But now for the thrilling bit.
-The complex is also home to the Skyline Luge, which in our opinion is one of the very best of all Queenstown activities.
-The luge operates on two 800 metre long concrete tracks which wind their way down the hillside.
+The luge operates on two 800 meter long concrete tracks which wind their way down the hillside.
 The advanced track is steeper and faster, but there is also a beginners track to get you "up to speed".
 Your adventure starts near the restaurant, where you board a chair lift which takes you further up the hillside.
 Once there, you receive your luge cart, and instructions from the helpful staff.

 The luge carts are easy to use, and you maintain control over speed and direction via a set of handlebars.
-You will find that your confidence and skill will increase the more you practise.
+You will find that your confidence and skill will increase the more you practice.
 Remember, obey the staff at all times, and use the beginner's track until you have enough confidence to try the advanced track.

 What a great Queenstown activity.
 Enjoy!